apoorvanand/weatheralexa/SETUP.md

 ## How To Set Up Your Alexa App

+First, [remix this app](https://glitch.com/edit/#!/remix/alexa-skill) so you have your own copy of the code.

-First you need to [register for an account](https://darksky.net/dev/register), and [get an API key from forecast.io](https://darksky.net/dev/account).
+Then [register for an account](https://darksky.net/dev/register), and [get an API key from forecast.io](https://darksky.net/dev/account).
 Then copy and paste your API key into the `.env` file in your Glitch project.

 We now need to make Alexa aware of your app, and make it accessible to it.
 So go to [Amazon's developer site](https://developer.amazon.com/edw/home.html#/skills/list) (and create an account if you don't have one).
 Then under the 'Alexa' section, select 'Alexa Skills Kit' and from there click on 'Add a new Skill'.